 Step 1: Putting in the groundwork to bring new investments to our platform

 We have a dedicated team who source the range of investments that we list on our platform.
-We work with businesses and organisations across a range of sectors, as well as government departments, and local authorities.
+We work with businesses and organisations across a range of sectors, as well as government departments, and councils.

 Our aim is to find the projects and companies that are looking to offer debt investments, which are the type of investments we offer to customers.
 We try and listen to our customers, and find the type of companies and projects they want to invest in, that also meet our mission of helping deliver a Net Zero future.

-In the case of our Community Municipal Investments, we work with councils from across the UK who are looking to raise funding from their local residents and other people.
+In the case of our council investments, we work with councils from across the UK who are looking to raise funding from their local residents and other people.
 By coming together, investors, residents and local councils can make a collective impact on building a better future, and share in the financial benefits.

 Often, one of the attractions for companies and local authorities is the fact that Abundance allows them to create a real relationship with their investors.
 We have carved a new space in the sector by taking these investments to the crowd, and built a reputation in the infrastructure market for being an excellent finance partner, which means we have a large and varied pipeline of investments in development at any given time.